Kazimierz Bartel: World War II

-In September 1939, during the defense of Lwów just before the attack of the German troops, Kazimierz Bartel served as the head of the Civic Committee.
-When Lwów became occupied by the Soviet Union he was allowed to continue his lectures at the Technical University.
-In July 1940 he was, along with several other politicians and professors, summoned to Moscow, where he took part in an All-Committee meeting of Universities of the USSR.
-Conversations and topics mentioned mostly related scientific issues – Bartel signed a contract with a publishing house to write a textbook of Science and Geometry for the schools of the Soviet Union.
+In September 1939, during the defence of Lwów just before the attack of the German troops, Kazimierz Bartel served as the head of the Civic Committee.
+When Lwów became occupied by the Soviet Union, he was allowed to continue his lectures at the Technical University.
+In July 1940 he was, along with several other politicians and professors, summoned to Moscow, where he took part in an All-Committee meeting of Universities of the Soviet Union.
+Conversations and topics mentioned mostly related scientific issues, and Bartel signed a contract with a publishing house to write a textbook of Science and Geometry for the schools of the Soviet Union.
 He also visited the scientific and cultural institutions like the Tretyakov Gallery and the Institute of Architecture in Moscow.
 There are some conflicting reports about whether during his stay in Moscow, the Soviets offered him political cooperation.
 According to some of his closest friends, Stalin issued a proposal for the creation of a new Polish government, but Bartel rejected it.
 As he wrote to his wife on 16 July 1941: "By listening to private conversations of the officers, I conclude that my position as Prime Minister may be resurrected, but what great duty this will be to control a split, communist country.
 In Moscow with Joseph Stalin, I had the pleasure of finding out new information from the West - Winston Churchill's speech addressed to Władysław Sikorski about Poland's supposed future."